 - Race Day - One job that has to be done in conjunction with the sweep vehicles is ensuring that the signage is picked up after the last rider rides through.
 This is a big job that can be shared with the sweep vehicles and maybe one other person to go over the course one last time.

-The ride begins at Charles Hoey Park across from Cycle Therapy Bikes in Duncan and ends at Red Arrow Brewery on Chaster Road.
-Although there is parking close byCharles Hoey Park, you may wish to choose to park your car closer to the end of the ride.
+The ride begins in Front of Cycle Therapy Bikes... look for the regristation and package pick up in the Cowichan Green Community Parking Lot.
+We will be set up by 7:30.
+The ride ends at Red Arrow Brewery on Chaster Road.
+Although there is parking close in Duncan, it is limited and you may wish to choose to park your car closer to the end of the ride.
 Red Arrow has requested that none of the ride participants park in their Brewery parking lot as it has limited parking available for their regular customers.
-There is lots of parking available at the Parhar Business Park on Chaster Road very near Red Arrow Breewery and it will be clearly signed.
+There is lots of parking available at the Parhar Business Park on Chaster Road very near Red Arrow Brewery and it will be clearly signed.
 That leaves your car close to the finish line so you can grab your personal belongings easily after the ride.
 It is a very short ride from Chaster Road to the ride start on Duncan Street in downtown Duncan.
 Just pop up Allenby to the bridge... across the bridge and continue on into downtown Duncan... turn right on Ingram, ride across the tracks then turn right on Ducnan Street.
 You can't miss the park!
 Check out the map here!

 The Sue Wells Ride For ALS Research

 Start: Cowichan Green Community